dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 - Intel Grove Commercial IoT Developer Kit [link](https://www.seeedstudio.com/Grove-IoT-Commercial-Developer-Kit-p-2665.html)
 - Arduino 101 [link](https://www.arduino.cc/en/Main/ArduinoBoard101)
 - A computer.
 Windows, Mac OSx or Linux
-- An active Microsoft Azure Subscription [free trial](https://azure.microsoft.com/en-us/free/)
+- An active Microsoft Azure Subscription.
+If you do not have a current subscription, you can create one using the [free trial](https://azure.microsoft.com/en-us/free/)
+- Node.js 4.x or later.
+You can install Node.js from **[https://nodejs.org/en/](https://nodejs.org/en/)**
+- Visual Studio Code.
+Visual Studio Code is a free, open source, cross platform development environment.
+You can install it from **[http://code.visualstudio.com](http://code.visualstudio.com)**

 Tasks
 ---